-Certain legal matters incident to the issuance of the 2014B Bonds and with regard to the tax status of the interest thereon will be passed upon by Co-Bond Counsel.
-A copy of the form of opinion of Co-Bond Counsel which will be delivered with the 2014B Bonds is set forth in APPENDIX D - "FORM OF OPINION OF CO-BOND COUNSEL."
-Certain legal matters will be passed upon for the Underwriters by their Counsel, Obermayer Rebmann Maxwell & Hippel LLP, and for the Commission by its Chief Counsel, Doreen A. McCall, Esquire, and Raffaele & Puppio, LLP, Disclosure Counsel to the Commission.
+Certain legal matters with respect to the 2014 Bonds will be passed upon by Cohen & Grigsby, P.C., Pittsburgh, Pennsylvania and the Law Offices of Wayne D. Gerhold, Pittsburgh, Pennsylvania, Co-Bond Counsel.
+A copy of the proposed form of opinion of Co-Bond Counsel which will be delivered on the date of issuance and delivery of the 2014 Bonds is set forth in APPENDIX D - "FORM OF OPINION OF CO-BOND COUNSEL."
+Certain other legal matters will be passed upon for the Underwriters by their Counsel, Stevens & Lee, P.C., Reading, Pennsylvania, and for the Commission by its Chief Counsel, Doreen A. McCall, Esquire, and Dilworth Paxson LLP, Philadelphia, Pennsylvania, Disclosure Counsel.

-The various legal opinions to be delivered concurrently with the delivery of the 2014B Bonds express the professional judgment of the attorneys rendering the opinion as to the legal issues explicitly addressed therein.
+The various legal opinions to be delivered concurrently with the delivery of the 2014 Bonds express the professional judgment of the attorneys rendering the opinion as to the legal issues explicitly addressed therein.
 In rendering a legal opinion, the attorney does not become an insurer or guarantor of that expression of professional judgment, of the transaction opined upon, or the future performance of the parties to the transaction.
 In addition, the rendering of an opinion does not guarantee the outcome of any legal dispute that may arise out of the transaction.